Frequently Asked Questions

 |$5.00||Schedule Change Fee – This fee is assessed for any student-initiated schedule changes.|

-The directory is located under the main menu at DATC/Department Directory.
+The directory is located from the main menu under '/About/Department Directory', or click here.

 Test results can be acquired by a request in person, by mail, or by fax.
 Download the form online here.
 Requests will not be accepted by phone or email.
 A large 4” x 6” photocopy of your picture identification (ID) such as Driver License or other government-issued photo ID, must accompany your request form along with the $5.00.